mozilla/addons-server/docs/topics/blocklist.rst

 To populate the blocklist on AMO the legacy blocklist on Remote Settings was imported; all guids that matched addons on AMO (and that had at least one webextension version) were added; any guids that were :ref:`regular expressions<blocklist-doc-regex>` were "expanded" to individual records for each addon present in the AMO database.

-If the `include_in_legacy` is selected in AMO's admin tool the block will also be saved to the legacy blocklist.
+If the `In legacy blocklist` checkbox is selected in AMO's admin tool the block will also be saved to the legacy blocklist.
 Edits to Blocks will propagate to the legacy blocklist too (apart from :ref:`regular expression based blocks<blocklist-doc-regex>`).
-An existing Block can be edited to deselect `include_in_legacy` which would delete it from the legacy blocklist; or edited to add select which would add it to the legacy blocklist.
+An existing Block in the legacy blocklist can be removed (while keeping it in the current v3 blocklist) by deselecting the `In legacy blocklist` checkbox; or added to the legacy blocklist too by enabling the `In legacy blocklist` checkbox.

 ------------------